Learn Everything You Need to Know About These Common Firewood Terms!

 3 Terms Related to Firewood Production

-There’s a lot more to making firewood than just cutting the tree down.
+There’s much more to making firewood than just cutting the tree down.
 To get the best firewood for your chimney or firepit, the wood must first go through a drying process.

 Here are three terms you should be familiar with related to that drying process: